Photoclass 2026 Courses 52 Weeks About Community Blog My Focal Point →

 Saul Leiter

-Leiter spent decades photographing New York through rain-streaked windows, around reflections, in the margins of scenes where the real action had already happened or hadn't quite started yet.
-His images are soft, layered, and deliberately hard to read — and all the better for it.
-If you've never come across his work, clear your afternoon.
+Leiter spent decades photographing New York through rain-streaked windows, around reflections, in the margins of scenes where the real action had already happened or had not quite started yet.
+His images are soft, layered, and deliberately hard to read.
+If you have never come across his work, clear your afternoon.

 As the days get shorter, light becomes limited and more intentional.
 Work with those conditions using motion, stillness, and unconventional light sources to shape meaning.
-The goal is not to fight the light, but to notice what changes when it fades.
+Pay attention to what changes when the light fades.
+That is where the interesting stuff lives.

 Show motion